honeybadger-io/reck/README.md

 hero!](https://www.honeybadger.io/?utm_source=github&utm_medium=readme&utm_campaign=reck)
 :zap:

-# Why another framework?
+## Why another framework?

-Reck is very light-weight compared to other web frameworks such as Rails and Sinatra.
-We handle the routing layer using a very simple exception-based DSL and then get out of the way so that you can use your preferred model, view, and controller components.
+Reck is very light-weight compared to other Ruby web frameworks such as Rails and Sinatra.
+We handle *only* the routing and middleware layers using Ruby's built-in exception system to `raise` requests to the client.
+Flow control in Ruby has never been easier.

+### Seriously?

+No, lol.
+Reck is a joke.
+It's an example of what *not* to do.
+Using exceptions for flow control is bad for a number of reasons:

+- It makes your code more difficult to read and understand
+- There are better alternatives (such as `catch`/`throw`)
+- It makes Ruby slower

+With the disclaimers out of the way, let's make some bad decisions!

 ## Installation